blogs / 17 MAR 2021

 As vaccination programs are rolled out in phases across China, assignees are advised to get more information from their local authorities or through their organization, to check for eligibility, cost, and policy.
 Each company and city will have a different set of policies in terms of travel restrictions and quarantine requirements.

 As countries around the world roll-out their vaccination programs, we expect borders to open up to a varied degree in the second half of this year.
-To keep up to date on vaccination progress across the regions, as well as the latest insights on global mobility trends, subscribe to our blog and check out our dedicated COVID-19 resource hub.
+To keep up to date on vaccination progress across the regions, as well as the latest insights on global mobility trends.